itaysnir/itaysnir.github.io/_posts/2024-12-27-pwnable-tw.md

 calc: ELF 32-bit LSB executable, Intel 80386, version 1 (GNU/Linux), statically linked, for GNU/Linux 2.6.24, BuildID[sha1]=26cd6e85abb708b115d4526bcce2ea6db8a80c64, not stripped
 ```

-The program allocates buffer of size `0x400` bytes on the stack, which shall be store the calculator expression. \
+The program allocates buffer of size `0x400` bytes on the stack, which stores the calculator expression. \
-It reads up to `0x400` bytes, one after another.
-Interesitngly, there's off-by-one vuln:
+It reads up to `0x400` bytes, one byte at a time.
+Interesitngly, **there's off-by-one vuln**:

 ```c
 while ( i < size && read(0, &c, 1) != -1 && c != '\n' )